-Milk kefir is a healthy fermented milk drink, made from kefir grains that contain a specific type of mesophilic symbiotic culture.
+Milk kefir is a healthy fermented milk drink made from kefir grains that contains a specific type of mesophilic symbiotic culture.

 That means it’s a great addition to your diet to combat digestive problems and improve your immune system.

 Maybe you’ve bought a whole pack of milk kefir on offer since it’s usually quite expensive, and now you’re worried it’s going to go bad before the date on the label.